-We are not able to advise you to go to a particular optician, but you should go to one where you are able to request help in choosing and fitting the frames from an optometrist or a dispensing optician who is registered with the General Optical Council.
-These people have undertaken a minimum of three years specialist training to make sure they are fully competent to deal with such specialist items as children's spectacles (only these people are legally allowed to dispense to children under 16 years of age).
-They will give professional advice on the choice of lenses and frames available for your child and help you select the best option for your child's needs.
+We cannot advise you to go to a particular optician.
+You should go to one where you can ask for help from an optometrist or a dispensing optician registered with the General Optical Council.
+They will have had at least three years specialist training to make sure they are fully competent to deal with such specialist items as children's glasses.
+These are the only people legally allowed to dispense to children under 16 years of age.

+They will give professional advice on:

+- the choice of lenses and frames available for your child, and - help you select the best option for your child's needs.